multiversx/mx-pre-staking-sc/README.md

 # Deployed Contract

-The current version of the contract has been deployed on the Ethereum mainnet and can be found under this address: [insert link].
+The current version of the contract has been deployed on the Ethereum mainnet and can be found under this address: 0xE9F97FCa1C8C1dDC6649104A6dBCD400D073A445.
 As a consequence all staking actions and withdrawals will be publicly observable and fully verifiable.
 If the contract address displayed during staking or withdrawals should ever deviate from this address it is a sign of the website being either fake or compromised.
 In that case DO NOT INTERACT WITH THE WEBSITE.

 # Bug Reporting